By Jenny Engwer, FriesenPress

 Jenny Engwer is the Senior Designer at FriesenPress, North America’s premier publishing services provider.
 She has been working in book design for self-published authors for over a decade and has led the end-to-end publication of books from client consultation to concept, to design, and all the way to print and production.

 FriesenPress has helped thousands of authors self-publish their books with professional support.
-From editing and book design to distribution and promotion, we help writers self-publish and succeed.
+From editing and book design to distribution and book promotion, we help writers self-publish and succeed.
 Contact us at 1-800-792-5092 or download our free Author’s Guide to learn more!